 The film submission process for RISE23 is open!

-NADCP’s RISE is the world’s largest conference on addiction, mental health, veterans, and justice reform, with more than 6,000 attendees annually.
-Now in its fourth year, the RISE Film Festival (RFF) is one of the most anticipated events of the conference.
-The RFF screens new films, both documentary and narrative, before they become available in wide release.
+Now in its seventh year, the RISE Film Festival (RFF) is one of the most anticipated events of the conference.
+The RFF screens new films, both documentary and narrative, before or as they are widely released.
 Following each screening, a panel is held with filmmakers, actors, and other experts to discuss the big issues these films raise, the impact they have on viewers, and the lessons we can take away from the stories being told.

-Our audience spans the criminal justice and clinical professions—judges, prosecutors, defense attorneys, probation and parole, law enforcement, veterans, substance use and mental health treatment providers, social workers, peer recovery specialists, child and family services, policy experts, and more.
-Past films screened at RFF have focused on the criminal justice system, addiction recovery, mental health, and military veterans.
+Our audience spans the legal and clinical professions—judges, prosecutors, defense attorneys, probation and parole, law enforcement, veterans, substance use and mental health treatment providers, social workers, peer recovery specialists, child and family services, policy experts, and more.
+Past films screened at the RFF have focused on the justice system, addiction recovery, mental health, and military veterans.

-The RFF seeks films that take an unflinching look at humanity at its best and worst.
+The RFF seeks films that take an unflinching look at humanity at its best, worst, and everything in between.
 Films that tell stories and amplify voices that need a platform.
 Films that inspire action and drive change.

 RFF Frequently Asked Questions

 Starring Andrea Riseborough, Allison Janney, Marc Maron, Andre Royo, Owen Teague, Stephen Root